 Jessica Khuu (series producer)

-is an English undergraduate student at the University of Calgary.
-She enrolled in the honours program in the interest of expanding the presence of architectural philosophy, urban studies, and feminist postcolonial storytelling in literary studies.
+recently completed her Honours B.A. in English at the University of Calgary, pursuing her interests in the presence of architectural philosophy, urban studies, and feminist postcolonial storytelling in literary studies.
 She enjoys hiking, trying new restaurants, creative writing, and smothering dogs with love.
 She is featured in this University of Calgary piece: “The power of speaking rather than reading and writing stories”

 Darian Mahmi (research support)

-is an undergraduate student at MacEwan University and a member of its varsity women’s basketball team.
-She is a Psychology major with a double minor in Gender Studies and Sociology.
+recently completed her B.A.
+(Psychology and Gender Studies/Sociology) at MacEwan University, where she was a member of its varsity women’s basketball team.
 Her research interests include feminist literature, women’s sexual health, human sexuality, and clinical/counseling psychology mindfulness practices.
+She is interviewed in this “Student Snapshot: Helping build a podcast on feminist literature.”